underscoreio/essential-scala/collections/seq.md

 ## Mutable and Immutable Sequences

-The astute will have noticed that none of the operations above modified our sequence.
+The astute will have noticed that none of the operations above modified our original sequence.
 In fact we haven't even show a method to modify a `Seq` -- this is because there is none!
 Throughout the collections framework, the default implementations are immutable.
 Immutability makes reasoning about programs easier, and plays well with concurrency.

 A sequence can be functionality updated.
 That is, we can create a copy with a single element changed.